CyrusHasanvand/Telegram-RAG-assistant-with-LLM-Chatbot/README.md

 ## Application
 Now, assume that you have your shop market and are pleased to manage your products with your customers in a way that enhances the delivery of the most relevant items to your customers to increase both productivity and customer satisfaction.
-Furthermore, customer experience could be also analyzed by a separate LLM model such as [LangChain PDF-to-LLM Q-A with RAG](https://github.com/CyrusHasanvand/LangChain-PDF-to-LLM-Q-A-with-RAG) or [Context-Aware LLM Chatbot](https://github.com/CyrusHasanvand/Content-aware-chatbot-with-LLM-)
+Furthermore, customer experience could also be analyzed by a separate LLM model such as [LangChain PDF-to-LLM Q-A with RAG](https://github.com/CyrusHasanvand/LangChain-PDF-to-LLM-Q-A-with-RAG) or [Context-Aware LLM Chatbot](https://github.com/CyrusHasanvand/Content-aware-chatbot-with-LLM-) to check them ```sentiments``` or ```summarization``` for further evaluations.